Rita Ora’s New Tattoos Get A Mixed Reaction In Her Instagram Comments

 Within the upload that consists of five photos, you can see Ora getting the tattoos done on her back and her hand in the parlor.
 As always, her fashion game is strong – even when getting inked.
 She is wearing leopard PVC trousers with a black jumper.
 Her hair is straightened and has an eye-catching silver eyeshadow on.
 In the third photo, she shows off her new back tattoo placed below an old one.
 The new ink is a sword piercing straight through a heart.
 The other on her hand features a variety of symbols and dots placed on her right index and ring fingers.

-The post has been liked over 277,000 times within two days and has been commented on over 800 times.
+Within two days, the post has been liked over 277,000 times and has been commented on over 800 times.
 The reaction to the new tattoos has been very mixed.

 Her industry pals such as Clean Bandit and Drew Elliott praised her, but some fans were not impressed.